LabiKyo/douban_movie_top250/README.md

 ## How to scrape

-Just run cake to see
+Just run slake to see